 The major assumptions included in the valuation of nuclear power production facilities, etc. at the Kashiwazaki-Kariwa Nuclear Power Station are the operational status for each unit, costs to be incurred for construction related to safety measures and future power prices, all of which involve uncertainties.
 For the reoperation, the Company needs to pass safety regulatory assessments given by NRA, and gain the understanding of the local government that hosts the power station.
+In addition, for safe and stable operation over the long term, it is necessary to continuously work on the aging management measures and receive periodic assessments by NRA.
+Moreover, the Company notified NRA that the targeted completion dates of the construction of the facilities to respond to specific serious accidents, etc., for Units 7 and 6 of the power plant are changed to August 2029 and September 2031, respectively.
+After the due date of the installation, the Company needs to suspend power generation until the completion of each facility.

-In addition, for safe and stable operation over the long-term, it is necessary to continuously work on the aging management measures and receive periodic assessments by NRA.
-As for costs to be incurred for construction related to safety measures to meet the NRA's new regulatory standards for nuclear power stations, construction costs for planned construction, such as material costs and workers' labor costs, could be higher than assumed.
+As for costs to be incurred for construction related to safety measures to meet NRA's new regulatory standards for nuclear power stations, construction costs for planned construction, such as material costs and workers' labor costs, could be higher than assumed.
 Depending on the future progress of assessments by NRA, including for other nuclear power operators, construction costs could be higher than assumed due to more sophisticated and stricter regulatory requirements such as by revision of the new regulatory standards.

 Furthermore, future power prices greatly depend on the effects of power supply and demand in Japan, crude oil prices on which fuel costs for thermal power generation are based, power prices on the Japan Electric Power Exchange including the said factors, etc.